-Please note: The 2021 Alabama Nursing Hall of Fame will be postponed until fall of 2022, due to circumstances surrounding the COVID-19 pandemic.
-Deadlines for nominations will now be accepted through December 1, 2021.
+Please note: The 2021 Alabama Nursing Hall of Fame will be postponed until fall of 2023, due to circumstances surrounding the COVID-19 pandemic.
+Nominations for the 2023 Alabama Nursing Hall of Fame will be accepted through December 1, 2022.
 Nomination criteria can be found here.

 Six Healthcare Leaders Inducted into 2019 Alabama Nursing Hall of Fame

 Six nursing professionals were inducted into the 10th Alabama Nursing Hall of Fame on October 24, 2019 at the Embassy Suites in downtown Tuscaloosa.
 To learn more about the 2019 inductees, click here.

 Established by the Capstone College of Nursing’s Board of Visitors in March 2001, the Alabama Nursing Hall of Fame was created to honor nurses and others who, through their work and accomplishments, have brought honor and fame to the profession of nursing and the state of Alabama.

 The 2019 inductees include Lt.
 Col. Linda Adams, Dr. Thomas Barkley, Dr. Martha Dawson, Dr. Constance Hendricks, Ms. Sylvia Homan and Ms. Deborah Wesley.
 Individually and collectively, this group of inductees has greatly influenced the nursing profession and healthcare industry in the state of Alabama and across the nation.

 Lieutenant Colonel Linda J. Adams, USAF Reserve Nurse Corps, Retired